Child Custody | Family

 If you’re pursuing legal guidance but fear legal fees, you have options.
 An unbundled lawyer may be the answer.

-An unbundled lawyer is a lawyer like any other, but their services differ from a traditional attorney.
-Unlike a lawyer who provides full representation, an unbundled lawyer will only perform certain tasks, while you take on the others.
-Working with an unbundled lawyer gives you the legal help you need while keeping costs at a minimum, with rates starting at $500-$1,500.
+An unbundled lawyer is a lawyer like any other, but they also offer services that are different from a traditional attorney.
+While unbundled lawyers can offer full representation, they’re also allowed to perform limited tasks, while you take on others.
+Working with an unbundled lawyer gives you the legal help you need while keeping costs at a minimum, with rates starting between $500 and $1,500.

 Unbundled Legal Help has access to a vast network of skilled attorneys.
 We believe everyone should have access to quality legal representation.